sdbx/Utils/hd/SPECIFICATION.md

 > A h1 string is a string "# ".

 - Unless either Condition 1 or Condition 2 is satisfied, a conforming implementation must put a h1 string in front of a line.
+- Any number of multibyte characters can be included in.
+  - As such, a conforming implementation should handle multibyte characters in a proper manner.
+- A newline character(s) must be placed at the end of the output; refer to the 「Newline」 clause in the Implementation-defined Behavior section.

 ### Example